crudh/seamless-immutable-mergers/README.md

 var result = immutableObject.merge(otherObject, {deep: true});
 ```

-This will recursively merge all properties that are objects and exists in both the source and target instead of replacing.
+This will recursively merge all properties that are objects and exists in both the source and target instead of replacing them.

 ### Custom mergers
 You can also pass in a custom merger that overrides the normal merge process.
 For example: